juxor/afaq/markdown/secG4.md

 Thus we have a massive contradiction between Tucker's "occupancy and use" perspective on land use and his support for wage labour.
-One letter to **Liberty** (by "Egoist") pointed out this contradiction.
-As the letter put it, _"if production is carried on in groups, as it now is, who is the legal occupier of the land?
+One letter to **Liberty** (by "Egoist") pointed out this contradiction: _"if production is carried on in groups, as it now is, who is the legal occupier of the land?
 The employer, the manager, or the ensemble of those engaged in the co-operative work?
 The latter appearing the only rational answer."_ [**Op.
-Cit.**, no. 143, p.
+Cit.**, no. 143,
+p.
 4] Sadly, Tucker's reply did not address this particular question and so we are left with an unresolved contradiction.

 Looking at the Homestead strike which provoked Tucker's rant against strikers, the similarities between wage labour and statism become even clearer.
 The